shopping Cornsilk - two varieties

 cornsilk history, folklore, literature & more

-Cornsilk (often corn silk) are the threadlike strands that are seen protruding from the top end of an ear of corn.
-They can range in color from yellow to brown.
+Cornsilk (often written as corn silk) refers to the fine, threadlike strands that extend from the top of an ear of corn.
+These silky fibers are the elongated stigmas of the corn plant and typically range in color from pale yellow to deep brown as they mature.

 It is propogated in early spring from seed which grows into a nodded stalk.
 Though corn produces both a male and female flower it is the female that produces corn meal.
 You can see the male flower atop the stalk, from this position it has occasion to release pollen that is carried wind-borne to the stigmas.
 Each stigma will produce a single kernel of maize if pollinated.